ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 In this case, we asked `"hello world!"`, which is a string (Ruby's name for a piece of text[^string_name]), to `upcase` itself, which it (very) happily does, and we're left with `"HELLO WORLD!"` at the end of the day.

-[^string_name]: The name "string" is used in pretty much every programming language for the datatype that holds a piece of text, and refers to a string of _characters_; a holdover from back when we used to have to worry about memory and had a separate datatype for an individual character.
-Now we usually don't have to think about individual characters anymore, but the name "string" stuck with us.
+[^string_name]: The name "string" is used in pretty much every programming language for the datatype that holds a piece of text, and refers to a string of _characters_; a holdover from back when we used to have to worry about conserving the computer's physical storage space and had a separate datatype for an individual character.
+Now we usually don't have to worry about storage space anymore, but the name "string" stuck with us.

 ## Every class has different methods